overachiever-productions/S4/S4 Backups/README.md

 - In SSMS, connect to your server.
 - Expand the SQL Server Agent > Operators node.
 - Right click on the Operators node and select the "New Operator..." menu option.
 - Provide a name for the operator (i.e., "Alerts"), then specify an email address (or, ideally, an ALIAS when sending to one or more people) in the "E-mail name" filed, then click OK.
-(All of the scheduling and time stuff is effectively for Pagers (remember those) - and can be completely ingored).
+(All of the scheduling and time stuff is effectively for Pagers (remember those) - and can be completely ignored).
 - Go back into your SQL Server Agent properties (as per the article linked above), and specify that the Operator you just created will be the Fail Safe Operator - on the "Alerts System" page/tab.
 -
 For more information and best practices on setting up Operator (email addresses), see the following: [Database Mail Tip: Notifying Operators vs Sending Emails](http://sqlmag.com/blog/sql-server-database-mail-notifying-operators-vs-sending-emails).